 In some cases, the Account creation date is very important for you.

 It can be one of the things you need to fill in to recover your email address besides the other tests challenged by the Google officials.

 How to know When did I Create My Google Account?

 Perhaps your question is the same with others: why would I need to know my Google Account creation date?
 For one thing, we have mentioned before.

-If your account gets locked out someday, it can be the part of the recovery questions to use to attain your account access again.
+If your bulk gmail accounts gets locked out someday, it can be the part of the recovery questions to use to attain your account access again.

 So, without further ado, let’s see what you can do to figure out the date of your Google account creation.

 All Gmail new users will receive a welcome message from the Gmail team as their first message after their Account creation is done.

 The very first message from Google is the same time as you first create your account.

 Here is where you can find trustworthy information about your Google account creation.